-In Part 1, I looked at what ‘flow’ is, and a type of board game that might allow to get into this useful psychological state.
-In part 2, we look at some examples of games I believe can help us reach this useful, highly engaged brain state.
+In Part 1, we looked at what we mean by flow.
+We also looked at how we might get flow in board games; depending on the characteristics of the game.
+In part 2, we look at some concreate examples of games that can help us reach this useful, highly engaged brain state.

 In Agricola, you are building a farm in medieval times, starting with very little, and using actions each turn to collect resources to build better farm implements, raise livestock and grain, and grow your family.
 The bigger the family, the more food you need to provide.
 Success is making the farm work, with a secondary goal for this ‘working farm’ to be better than my opponents given the scoring system.
 You have a hand of cards that can shape your game play, giving you new equipment or advantages when taking certain actions.